- Case Western Reserve University School of Law, J.D., 1984

 - Admitted to practice law only in the states listed above.

-John is a partner in the Vorys Akron and Cleveland offices and a member of the corporate practice group.
+John is a retired partner in the Vorys Akron and Cleveland offices and a member of the corporate practice group.
 He specializes in general corporate and securities law with an emphasis on transactional representation.
 He has significant experience in the representation of public companies from both a transactional and compliance perspective and has extensive experience in corporate governance matters, mergers and acquisitions, public and private debt and equity financings, venture capital investments, private investment partnerships, and executive compensation matters.